-Federal Regulation, 34 C.F.R.
-300.519, and California Education Code section 56050, mandate the appointment of a surrogate parent to ensure the educational rights of a child with exceptional needs when 1) no parent can be identified, 2) after reasonable efforts, the parents' whereabouts cannot be determined, 3) the child is a ward of the court and that court has limited the rights of the parents or guardian to make educational decisions regarding the child, or 4) the child is an unaccompanied homeless youth.
+Federal Regulation, Title 34 of the Code of Federal Regulations § 300.519, and Education Code § 56050, mandate the appointment of a surrogate parent to ensure the educational rights of a child with a disability when 1) no parent can be identified; 2) after reasonable efforts, the parents' whereabouts cannot be determined; 3) the child is a ward of the court and that court has limited the rights of the parents or guardian to make educational decisions regarding the child; or 4) the child is an unaccompanied homeless youth.
 The surrogate parent shall act as the child's parent and have all rights as delineated in federal and state law.

-In order to meet the needs of the federal and state mandates, the Desert/Mountain SELPA staff supports the utilization of surrogate parents.
-LEA staff will provide training for surrogate parent nominees.
-Individual LEAs will determine which students require the services of a surrogate parent, nominate surrogate parent volunteers, determine if the surrogate parent has sufficient knowledge of the educational process as it relates to special education students, appoint the surrogate parent once they've been determined to be knowledgeable, supervise the surrogate parent, and then evaluate the surrogate parent annually.
+In order to meet the needs of the federal and state mandates, the Charter SELPA staff supports the utilization of surrogate parents.
+Charter LEA staff will provide training for surrogate parent nominees.
+Individual Charter LEAs will determine which children require the services of a surrogate parent; nominate surrogate parent volunteers; determine if the surrogate parent has sufficient knowledge of the educational process as it relates to children with disabilities; appoint the surrogate parent once they've been determined to be knowledgeable; supervise the surrogate parent; and then evaluate the surrogate parent annually.

-To be eligible, it must be established that the volunteer has no interest that would conflict with the interest of the student.
-For example, the volunteer cannot be employed by any LEA or hold a position that might restrict or bias his/her ability to make decisions regarding the student's educational needs.
-Once the prospective surrogate has gained sufficient knowledge, the LEA is free to appoint the parent to serve as a surrogate for students with exceptional needs within that LEA.
-The surrogate parent may represent the student in matters relating to: identification, assessment, instructional planning and development, educational placement, reviewing and revising the individualized education program, and in all other matters relating to the provision of a free appropriate public education for the student.
+To be eligible, it must be established that the volunteer has no interest that would conflict with the interest of the child.
+For example, the volunteer cannot be employed by the Charter LEA or hold a position that might restrict or bias his/her ability to make decisions regarding the child's educational needs.
+Once the prospective surrogate has gained sufficient knowledge, the Charter LEA is free to appoint the parent to serve as a surrogate for a child with a disability within that Charter LEA.
+The surrogate parent may represent the child in matters relating to: identification, assessment, instructional planning and development, educational placement, reviewing and revising the IEP, and in all other matters relating to the provision of free appropriate public education (FAPE) for the child.